jabruniessner/clust2/README.md

 ncomplexes(optional): The first ncomplexes to be used are found in the complexes file (defaults to all)

-The program creates two files.
+The program creates three files.
 The first is the Treecuting.out file.
 It contains a list of all complexes and the cluster of the num_of_cluster representation clusters to which it belongs.

+Second, there is the cluster_out.ascii it contains the same header as the complexes file, and the entries of the of the representatives of the clusters.
+This file can then used to create corresponding PDB files, for instance with the script generateFortComplexesPdbs-SDA7.py, which is part of SDA7 (found in the aux directory of SDA).

-Second there is the cluster_(method)_linkage.out file, where method is any of the following keywords (average, single, maximum, centroid).
+Second, there is the cluster_(method)_linkage.out file, where method is any of the following keywords (average, single, maximum, centroid).
 It contains 5 columns.
 The header is given to be

 ```